-1 For brevity, the term "Indigenous youth" is used in this document to be inclusive of Indigenous girls, transgender, LGBTQ and Two-Spirited Indigenous young persons.
+2 For brevity, the term "Indigenous youth" is used in this document to be inclusive of Indigenous girls, transgender, LGBTQ and Two-Spirited Indigenous young persons.

-- Creation of a national Indigenous children and youth participation initiative, with training on child and youth rights, leadership, voice, and civic participation, to fully implement the Convention on the Rights of the Child and reduce vulnerability. - 7.
+- Calls to Action regarding youth suicide prevention identified by Indigenous youth in the report Shhh...LISTEN!!
+We Have Something to Say (2017)3 and other bodies of work inclusive of youth voice. - b.
+Creation of a national Indigenous children and youth participation initiative, with training on child and youth rights, leadership, voice, and civic participation, to fully implement the United Nations Convention on the Rights of the Child and reduce vulnerability. - 7.
 Federal and provincial governments work with national and regional Indigenous organizations to develop culturally-appropriate programming and initiatives for Indigenous youth, including but not limited to youth suicide prevention strategies.
 This process must include the participation of Indigenous youth. - 8.
 Canada must take immediate steps to sign and ratify the 3rd Optional Protocol to the United Nations Convention on the Rights of the Child on a communications procedure. - 9.
 Effort and coordination is required by federal and provincial/territorial governments to improve education and awareness of the UNCRC and its Optional Protocols among the general public, children and youth themselves, and various professionals working with children and youth. - 10.
 Jordan's Principle be fully implemented, through collaboration between the federal and provincial/territorial governments and First Nations communities, to ensure all rural and remote communities are aware of the process and have the capacity to make claims for services under the principle. - 11.
 All levels of government establish effective budgetary frameworks that incorporate the needs of children, particularly vulnerable groups such as Indigenous children and youth.
 They must ensure protections for the rights of children are given priority, are well-resourced and sustainable, and include budgetary safeguards in situations of fiscal restraint. - 12.
 Create a statutory "National Children's Commissioner" independent from the federal government, but accountable to the Parliament, with particular emphasis on Indigenous children and youth and the national dimension of the work on programs, evaluation and outcomes.
 This body should adhere to the Principles relating to the Status of National Institutions (Paris Principles). - 13.
 A national initiative to measure and report on child welfare, education and health outcomes for Indigenous children and youth.
 This will require creation and coordination of data, and clear assignment of roles and accountabilities. - 14.
 That the federal government adopt all necessary measures to ensure the full inclusion of the Optional Protocol to the UNCRC on the sale of children, child prostitution and child pornography into its domestic legal system. - 15.
 The federal government should provide adequate training to law enforcement officials and prosecutors with the aim of protecting all child victims of trafficking and improving enforcement of current legislation.
 Training should incorporate enhancing awareness on legislation criminalizing child trafficking, best practices in investigation processes, and specific instructions on the rights and protections of child victims.